DefinitionThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-- The most frequent cause is a disturbance of the fine continence of the anorectal continence organ (sphincter insufficiency), caused by internal haemorrhoids, anal prolapse or mariscs.
+The most frequent cause is a disturbance of the fine continence of the anorectal continence organ (sphincter insufficiency), caused by internal hemorrhoids, anal prolapse, or marisci.

-- Acute anal eczema is usually caused by exogenous irritation (lack of hygiene, sweating, diarrhoea, mechanical irritation e.g. after marches or endurance runs; use of rough, coarse toilet paper).
+Acute anal eczema is usually caused by exogenous irritation (poor hygiene, sweating, diarrhea, mechanical irritation, e.g., after marching or long-distance running; use of coarse, rough toilet paper).

-- Chronic (non-atopic, non-contact allergic) irritant toxic anal eczema is usually the result of continuous secretion from the anal canal.
-Less frequently it is caused by irritant substances such as disinfectants.
+Chronic (non-atopic, non-contact allergic) irritative-toxic anal eczema is usually the result of continuous secretion from the anal canal.
+Less commonly, it is caused by irritant substances such as disinfectants.

-- Irritant toxic mechanisms include: chronic, inflammatory or tumorous intestinal diseases with secretion flow from the anus, chronic diarrhoea, incontinence, fistulas, prolapse, inadequate anal hygiene, anatomical abnormalities (funnel anus), parasitoses (oxyurs), laxative and antibiotic abuse.
-The resulting changes in the anal and perianal environment (pH shift, constant moisture; maceration) lead to bacterial and mycotic superposition and chronic dermatitis.
+Irritative-toxic mechanisms include: chronic, inflammatory or tumorous intestinal diseases with secretion flow from the anus, chronic diarrhea, incontinence, fistula disease, prolapse, faulty anal hygiene, anatomical maldevelopment (funnel anus), parasitosis (oxyuria), laxative and antibiotic abuse.
+The resulting alteration of the anal and perianal environment (pH shift, constant moisture; maceration) leads to bacterial and mycotic overgrowth and chronic dermatitis.